shunirr/fontsplitta/README.md

 And then, access to `http://localhost:8080/`.

-## Q. Why do you use Python?
+## Why do you use Python?

-A. Because it depends on the `fonttools` library and the `pyftsubset` command, which are written in Python.
+Because it depends on the `fonttools` library and the `pyftsubset` command, which are written in Python.

+If you write similar tools in another language, I think they will still depend on Python for the above tools.